YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 ### Missingness Dependency

-In this section, we examine the missingness dependency of the `rating` column.
-We are investigating whether the missingness in the `rating` column depends on the `is_kid` column, which is a boolean column checking whether the tags of recipes contain kid-friendly tags, or the `sodium(PDV)` column, which represents the sodium percentage of the daily value level of the recipe.
+In this section, we examine the missingness dependency of the `'rating'` column.
+We are investigating whether the missingness in the `'rating'` column depends on the `'is_kid'` column, which is a boolean column checking whether the tags of recipes contain kid-friendly tags, or the `'sodium(PDV)'` column, which represents the sodium percentage of the daily value level of the recipe.

-#### Dependency on `is_kid`
+#### Dependency on `'is_kid'`

 - **Null Hypothesis:** The missingness of ratings does not depend on whether the recipe is labeled as kid-friendly.
 - **Alternate Hypothesis:** The missingness of ratings does depend on whether the recipe is labeled as kid-friendly.